Samuel Bold

-Samuel Bolde (1649–1737) was an English clergyman and controversialist, a supporter of the arguments of John Locke for religious toleration.
+Samuel Bolde or Bold (1649–1737) was an English clergyman and controversialist, a supporter of the arguments of John Locke for religious toleration.

 Life

 Apparently a native of Chester, he was brought up by William Cook, a nonconformist minister ejected from St. Michael's Church, Chester, in 1662, who died in 1684.
 Bolde was instituted vicar of Shapwick in Dorset in 1674, but resigned or was ejected in 1688; he was instituted rector of Steeple in the Isle of Purbeck in 1682, and held the living until his death.
 In 1721 he succeeded to the adjacent parish of Tyneham, united to Steeple by act of parliament.

 In 1682, when a brief for the persecuted Huguenots was to be read in church, Bolde preached a sermon against persecution and published it with Awnsham Churchill.
 With a second edition in the same year, it raised a great outcry; Bolde then published a Plea for Moderation towards Dissenters.
 He justified his general praise of nonconformists, mentioning amongst others Richard Baxter and Henry Hickman as "shining lights in the church of God".
 In 1720 Bolde republished the sermon against persecution, adding a short account of his subsequent troubles.

 The grand jury at the next assize presented Bold for the sermon and also for the Plea, and he was cited before the court of William Gulston, Bishop of Bristol, where he was accused of having "writ and preached a scandalous libel".
 Bolde wrote answers to these charges, but he was commanded, on pain of suspension, to preach three recantation sermons.
 Meanwhile, in the civil courts, a further offence was there alleged against him that he had written a letter befriending a dissenting apothecary in Blandford.
 For the letter and the two publications he was sentenced to pay three fines, and Bolde was seven weeks in prison before they were paid.
 After this the death of the bishop and of the promoter in the civil suit freed him from further annoyance.